jackTabsCode/asphalt/README.md

 # Asphalt

-Asphalt is a simple CLI tool used to upload assets to Roblox and easily reference them in code.
+Asphalt is a command line tool used to upload assets to Roblox and easily reference them in code.
+It's my spiritual successor to [Tarmac](https://github.com/Roblox/Tarmac).

 ## Features

--   Upload images, SVGs, sounds, models, and animations to Roblox
+-   Syncs your images, sounds, models, and animations to Roblox
--   Generate Luau code to reference the uploaded assets
--   Generate Typescript definitions for roblox-ts users
--   Uses the Open Cloud API
+-   Generates Luau or Typescript code so you can use them in your game
--   Supports uploading to groups
+-   Can target Roblox users or groups
+-   Processes SVGs into PNGs and alpha bleeds images for crisp edges
--   Define existing uploaded assets, so all of your stuff can be referenced in one place
+-   Allows defining existing uploaded assets, so all of your stuff can be referenced in one place

--   Alpha bleeds images for crisp edges when scaled
+## Features Coming Soon
+-  Capablility to pack your images into spritesheets for lower client memory usage
+-  Extended support for different audio formats

 ## Installation